oakley-miller/startup/README.md

 - Lead data is captured and stored
 - State-specific resources on how to find their accident report

+### Technologies
+This is how I am going to use the required technologies in my startup application.
++ **HTML** - I will use HTML for the application's structure.
+There will be three different HTML pages, the Home page, form page, and about page
++ **CSS** - Style the page that has good whitespace, good contrast of colors, and dynamic sizing of texts on different-sized screens.
++ **React** - I will use this to display the live feed of accident reports that are being uploaded around the country to public databases
++ **Service** - Backend service for submitting forms and using the interactive Google maps api
++ **DB/Login** - Store accident reports, lead data that is submitted through a form, and state selection
++ **WebSocket** - As new accidents are added to the database, it is broadcast to all other users.

 ### Design
 ![Help us locate](https://github.com/user-attachments/assets/d8e26090-872a-44d9-a045-ef57bd2eac53)
 ![Screenshot 2024-09-16 at 7 30 30 PM](https://github.com/user-attachments/assets/a8945cdf-b3a4-40d6-bc81-6bfcbdb0be0a)